 - In 2021, the BRTB launched its Public Engagement Hub which has been instrumental in gathering community feedback.
-In that time, we've reached over 51,000 visitors with nearly 75 projects.
-Over 9,200 survey responses and over 2,600 comments.
-BMC staff and the BRTB reviewed all of this feedback and worked to incorporate into plans, policies, and practices.
-The publicinput.com platform facilitates direct community involvement, ensuring that public input shapes the region's transportation projects.
-The Engagement Hub also aims to improve outreach, especially to younger demographics and everyday folks, using plain language and infographics to make information more accessible and easy to understand.
-The partnership with publicinput.com provides us with new ways for the public to engage in the process, including custom emails for each project, voicemail messaging, the opportunity to text comments or complete surveys, and more. - notification of new comment periods and events posted on BMC website (over 9,150 followers on social media; emails to nearly 4,600 interested parties and B'more Involved and Transportation CORE mailing lists) - publication of B'more Involved e-newsletter, distributed to over 4,600 subscribers and cross posted on social media. - Periodic publication of an active transportation newsletter to nearly 4,800 people. - Regular emails are sent to stakeholders at key steps in the process (launch, meeting notices, responses and results, etc.) to keep the community informed.
+In that time, we've reached thousands of visitors with nearly 35 comment periods.
+BMC staff and the BRTB reviewed all of this feedback and worked to incorporate feedback into plans, policies, and practices.
+The PublicInput.com platform facilitates direct community involvement, ensuring that public input shapes the region's transportation projects.
+The Engagement Hub, branded YourRegionYourVoice also aims to improve outreach, especially to younger demographics and everyday folks, using plain language and infographics to make information more accessible and easy to understand.
+The partnership with PublicInput.com provides us with new ways for the public to engage in the process, including custom emails for each project, voicemail messaging, the opportunity to text comments or complete surveys, and more. - notification of new comment periods and events posted on BMC website, social media; emails to interested parties and B'more Involved and Transportation CORE mailing lists. - publication of B'more Involved e-newsletter, distributed to subscribers and cross posted on social media. - Monthly publication of an Active Transportation Newsletter. - Regular emails are sent to stakeholders at key steps in the process (launch, meeting notices, responses and results, etc.) to keep the community informed.

 - In mid-2022, staff recruited over 50 people to serve on a virtual group called Transportation CORE (Community Outreach and Regional Engagement).
 In a survey of CORE members, nearly 74% said it was easy to participate.
 Staff are consulting CORE members regularly to get feedback on key projects, plans, or public engagement materials.
-Quarterly we meet virtually with the CORE members.
-New members are being recruited in summer s2024. - In late 2022, the BRTB updated the Public Participation Plan which includes content from the new USDOT document: Promising Practices for Meaningful Public Involvement in Transportation Decision-Making.
-Staff developed a presentation about the new guidance and presented to staff in 2023.
-Staff continue to work to improve opportunities to engage the public in new and meaningful ways. - In 2023, staff updated its list of interested parties to include civil rights organizations. - In 2024, staff identified low participation rates amongst women and launched an effort to reach out to and connect with women's organizations around the region. - Staff conduct a VPI analysis for local projects and uses the information collected to create custom stakeholder lists for each community and each phase. - In 2023, management approved a policy to draft content for the public such as outreach emails, project pages and websites, executive summaries, and other public facing documents to be plain language.
+There are quarterly meetings with CORE members.
+New members are being regularly recruited in an effort to get new voices to the table. - In late 2022, the BRTB updated the Public Participation Plan which includes content from the new USDOT document: Promising Practices for Meaningful Public Involvement in Transportation Decision-Making.
+Staff developed a presentation about the new guidance and presented to staff.
+Staff continue to work to improve opportunities to engage the public in new and meaningful ways. - In 2024, staff updated its list of interested parties to include civil rights organizations. - In 2024, staff identified low participation rates amongst women and launched an effort to reach out to and connect with women's organizations around the region. - Staff conduct a VPI analysis for each specific project comment period and uses the information collected to create custom stakeholder lists for each community and each phase. - In 2023, management approved a policy to draft content for the public such as outreach emails, project pages and websites, executive summaries, and other public facing documents to be plain language.
 This effort has allowed us to rebrand the UPWP as the Transportation Planning Budget and efforts to engage new people succeeded with twice the number of people participating this year over last.
 In spring 2024, staff conducted a review of our demographic survey questions.
-A team of staff made a number of recommendations to the survey questions and response options increase representation of various populations and improve our efforts to be inclusive.
+A team made a number of recommendations to the survey questions and response options increase representation of various populations and improve our efforts to be inclusive.
+The demographic module is mindful of directives from the new administration.
 Updates were approved and implemented before major outreach efforts like the TIP and the Bikeable Baltimore Region project.

-TITLE VI / ENVIRONMENTAL JUSTICE / LIMITED ENGLISH PROFICIENCY
+TITLE VI / LIMITED ENGLISH PROFICIENCY